I'm a freelance writer who writes for a number of topics. I joined HubPages so I could have a place to write about anything I want.

 Too Much Personal Information

 If the listing offers a long-winded story about why the apartment is for rent, it might be a scam.
-For example, some scam listings talk about how incredible the apartment is and then detail a long story about having to suddenly travel out of the country on some emergency.
+For example, some scam listings talk about how incredible the apartment is and then detail a long story about having to suddenly travel out of the country in some emergency.

-If you do find a posting you believe to be a scam, flag it as prohibited on the Craigslist website to prevent other users from falling into a trap.
+If you do find a posting, you believe to be a scam, flag it as prohibited on the Craigslist website to prevent other users from falling into a trap.

 How to Avoid Scams

-So, what can you do to avoid apartment rental scams and fraud on craigslist?
+So, what can you do to avoid apartment rental scams and fraud on Craigslist?

 When renting a house or apartment, you should only deal with local people you can meet in person.
 Also, only rent a unit you can see in person.
 If you let a suspicious apartment pass you by, rest assured that there will always be another apartment.
 It's not worth forking your money over on the rare possibility that the owner might truly be on a life-saving mission to save the penguins in Antarctica.